 The drivers of this project are security of supply and RES integration.
 This scheme was installed to protect the network in the north-west in the event of faults on the 275 kV network before the large-scale installation of wind generation in the north and west of NI.
 As wind generation capacity has increased, a need has been identified to replace and upgrade the existing special protection scheme.

-The estimated cost of this project has decreased from £0.4 million to £0.3 million due to updated costs from NIE Networks.
+The estimated cost of this project is £0.3 million.
 The estimated completion date of this project has changed due to availability of outages.